 Apply carpenter ant baits after inspecting their trails.
 The ant baits listed below are designed to attract carpenter ants.
 The foraging carpenter ants pick up the bait and share it with the entire colony, killing it..

-Do not to put repellent insecticides, liquid or granulated, in the same area as baits unless these insecticides are classifed as non-repellents.
+- Do not put repellent insecticides, liquid or granulated, in the same area as baits unless these insecticides are classifed as non-repellents.
 Repellent insecticides repel the insects away from the baits, rendering the baits useless.
 Use only non-repellent insecticides in the same area as baits.

 - It is important to remove other competing food sources (such as crumbs and pet food) that could interfere with the ants taking the bait.

-1. A good treatment choice is to bait both inside and the grounds outside with a combination of baits.
+1. A good treatment choice is to bait both inside and the ground outside with a combination of baits.

-- Both of these baits are designed to allow foraging workers to take the bait to the queen in the nest, eliminating the colony/colonies, thereby preventing future outdoor populations from coming inside.
+- Both of the baits listed below are designed to allow foraging workers to take the bait to the queen in the nest, eliminating the colony/colonies, thereby preventing future outdoor populations from coming inside.

-- Both of these baits work well on Carpenter Ants and resist the elements, making them hardy choices for outside baiting.
-Carpenter Ants feed on sweet foods during certain cycles, and at other times feed on protein foods.
-The Maxforce Carpenter Ant Bait Gel contains honeydew, one of the major sweet-based food sources for these Ants.
+- These baits work well on carpenter ants and resist the elements, making them hardy choices for outside baiting.
+Carpenter ants feed on sweet foods during certain cycles, and at other times feed on protein foods.
+The Maxforce Fleet Ant Bait Gel with Fipronil is a fast-acting bait that feeds the ants' carbohydrates/sugar cycles.
 The Advance 375 A Ant Bait is a protein-based food for the Ant's protein needs.